pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/azure.md

 $ pachctl port-forward
 ```

-## Check That Your Cluster Is Up And Running
+## 8. Check That Your Cluster Is Up And Running

+!!!
+Attention
+    If Authentication is activated (When you deploy Console, for example), you will need to run `pachct auth login`, then authenticate to Pachyderm with your User, before you use `pachctl`.

 ```shell
 $ pachctl version